locustio/locust/docs/writing-a-locustfile.rst

         def task4(self):
             pass

-If you started this test with :code:`--include-tags tag1`, only *task1* and *task2* would be executed during the test.
-If you started it with :code:`--include-tags tag2 tag3`, only *task2* and *task3* would be executed.
+If you started this test with :code:`--tags tag1`, only *task1* and *task2* would be executed during the test.
+If you started it with :code:`--tags tag2 tag3`, only *task2* and *task3* would be executed.

 :code:`--exclude-tags` will behave in the exact opposite way.
 So, if you start the test with :code:`--exclude-tags tag3`, only *task1*, *task2*, and *task4* will be executed.
 Exclusion always